 An Act to authorize the Discontinuance of portion of the Collie-Griffin Mine Railway and for incidental purposes.

-[Assented to 21 November 1967.]

 Be it enacted by the Queen’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and the Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —

 1. Short title